3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ## UPDATING THE HOST MCU RPI & MCU FIRMWARE

-Now tricky bit is done & your system is updated & working you need to update the rest of the printer.
+Now your system is updated & working you need to update the rest of the printer.
 First up get back in to SSH & enter the below commands to update the MCU RPI to the same firmware version as the new Klipper.

 ```